5 Best Health Insurers with Optional Add-Ons in Australia

 - Podiatry, acupuncture, osteopathy.

 Without cover, most simply don’t book an appointment.
 It’s not that they don’t want to; they don’t prioritise it when every visit is full price.
+There’s a sneaky cost to all that deferred care.
+It’s not just physical; it’s financial, too.

 You might lose more than just the cover